mcarr-and/go-gin-marshalling/README.md

 ## TODO
+* liveness endpoint & wire to album-store
+* health endpoint & wire into album-store
+* Adding CI server integration
 * Docker cache layers to save on build time for go dependencies
+* Add prometheus to cluster
 * Add open-telmetry to the ingress-nginx so spans are created from the entry point to the cluster.
-* Adding CI server integration
-* Add prometheus to cluster
-* liveness endpoint & wire into deployment
-* health endpoint & wire into deployment
 * prometheus endpoint
 * Create status endpoint that says if service is up or down.
 * Contract tests compare swagger output to actual output